 Women who continue to get UTIs after intercourse despite taking the above precautions may be candidates for antibiotic prophylaxis, where a single dose of an antibiotic is taken after intercourse each time to prevent an infection from developing.

 4) Wipe from front to back after using the bathroom.

 Wiping from back to front can transfer bacteria from the anus and rectum closer to the urethral opening, making a UTI more likely to develop.
 Wiping from front to back pushes unwanted bacteria away from the urethral opening.

 5) Urinate at least every four hours.

-Women who go more than four hours without urinating have an increased risk of developing a UTI, as voiding infrequently gives bacteria more time to accumulate in the bladder, which can lead to an infection.
-Urinating at least every four hours ensures that any unwanted bacteria is flushed out of the bladder before it causes an infection.
+Women who go more than four hours without urinating have an increased risk of developing a UTI, as voiding infrequently gives bacteria more time to accumulate in the bladder, which can lead to a kidney infection.
+Urinating at least every four hours ensures that any unwanted bacteria are flushed out of the bladder before it causes an infection.

 6) Take a cranberry supplement.